UMD-CS-STICs/389Lfall17/vagrant/final-project/README.md

 #### In-person Demo

-You will need to give an in-person demo of your project to Andrej and me.
-We will post a sign-up sheet in December to sign up for a demo slot.
+You will need to give an in-person demo of your project to the course facilitators.
+The sign-up sheet is available here: https://doodle.com/poll/bmn5fxn6ntt66cq7 You are also welcome to give you demo earlier, if that works better.

-We'll try to ask the kind of questions that we would expect employers to ask, if you were to show them your project!
+We'll try to ask the kind of questions that we would expect employers to ask, if you were to show them your project.

-*Note*: Most demos will be given over that weekend or that Monday (12/16-12/18), since I (Colin) will be off-campus on Tuesday, 12/19.
-You are also welcome to give you demo earlier, if that works better.

 ### Example Project: Alexa Chess App